Buffalo Plaid Moose Crochet Hand Towel

 Buffalo Check Color Pattern – See Color Chart Below (MC: Wine; CC1: Black; CC2: Red)

 Changing Colors: For all color changes, you’ll change colors on the last pull through of the last stitch in each colored section.
-Click HERE for a color change photo tutorial.
+I have a color change photo tutorial on my blog, if you need a visual.

 Rows 1 – 4: Ch 1, CC1, sc in the first st, dc in the next st, (sc in the next st, dc in the next st) twice, * MC (sc in the next st, dc in the next st) 3 times, CC1 (sc in the next st, dc in the next st) 3 times, rep from * across.
 Turn.
 (30 sts)